Have you ever mowed a lawn before? Do you mow one now? How about when you were younger?

 You do all of this while keeping your goal of being an amazing three point shooter in mind.

 The milestones continue to motivate you and further your focus on your goal.
 As you hit each milestone, as you climb each step, your confidence level rises.
 You say to yourself “I’ve done all of this so far, I can keep going!”
-Then, before you know it, you’re one of the top three point shooters in the league.

 Before you know it, you’ve reached your financial goal.